swlacy/DiscordShell/README.md

 1. Follow [these instructions](https://discordpy.readthedocs.io/en/stable/discord.html).
 2. Save the bot token for later use.
-3. Create a C2 channel in your discord, this is where the bot will accept commands.
+3. Create a C2 channel in your discord; this is where the bot will accept commands.
 Copy the channel ID and save it for later.
 4. Copy your user ID and save it for later use.

 ### Host